 On Monday, the announcement went out that Netflix would be picking up the tab for a new blockbuster thriller from Dwayne “The Rock” Johnson, called Red Notice.
 Co-starring Gal Gadot and Ryan Reynolds, the film looks like surefire crowd-pleasing entertainment, an action-comedy heist flick that will doubtless play to the strengths of its three appealing leads.
-But amid the press release details was the reveal that this movie would be helmed by none other than one of Johnson’s go-to collaborators: Director Rawson Marshall Thurber, making it the duo’s third film together, after Central Intelligence and Skyscraper.
-Why is nobody pairing up one of the most charismatic and globally successful movies stars of our time with a better class of directors?
+But amid the press release details was the reveal that this movie would be helmed by one of Johnson’s go-to collaborators: Director Rawson Marshall Thurber, making it the duo’s third film together, after Central Intelligence and Skyscraper.
+Why is nobody pairing up one of the most charismatic and globally successful movie stars of our time with a better class of directors?

 Johnson churns out one would-be blockbuster after another.
 He’s a tireless worker and relentless promoter of his output who is liked by seemingly everyone on the planet not named Tyrese (or a certain other unnamed candy-ass).
 His movies should be massively popular—and they sort of are.
 But what they’re not, in general, is particularly good.
 Go down the list: Skyscraper?
 Central Intelligence?
 Both the work of Thurber, who has made funny comedies in the past (We’re The Millers, Dodgeball: A True Underdog Story), but appears lost when it comes to the kinetic requirements of great action-movie staging.
 Rampage?
 San Andreas?
 Journey 2: The Mysterious Island?
 All directed by Johnson compatriot Brad Peyton.
 In general, movies starring Johnson share two traits: a likable lead performance, and a mostly forgettable film surrounding it.

-There seems to be an obvious culprit in Johnson’s sense of loyalty to those he’s worked with before.
+There seems to be an obvious culprit here, in Johnson’s sense of loyalty to those he’s worked with before.
 “Love ya” is a recurring mantra on his many Instagram posts featuring hugs and/or smiles with directors, producers, and more.
 Thurber is no exception—Johnson is “very close” with him, and they’re apparently “building a very solid foundation together” with their ongoing collaborations.
 The question is, why?
 By now, it should be clear that Thurber’s strengths lie elsewhere, away from over-the-top action machismo, and Johnson would be far better served in his career by seeking out directors who can match the needs of his projects, not ones he gets along with really well.
 Friends are great, but not always the best coworkers.

 But loyalty is a deeply prized trait for Dwayne Johnson.
 This much was apparent after he publicly defended his affiliation with Under Armour (where he currently has a shoe line he’s selling), following the company’s CEO publicly praising President Donald Trump as an “asset” to America.
 While many athletes immediately distanced themselves, or even called for a boycott of a company whose leadership endorsed Trump and his policies, Johnson wrote a carefully worded post on social media chastising the CEO’s words but reaffirming his commitment to his corporate sponsor.
 “Debate is healthy...but in a time of widespread disagreement, so is loyalty,” the actor said, arguing his responsibility was to “the thousands of workers who pour blood, sweat and tears into making Under Armour strong.”